rasql/pygame-tutorial/docs/2_draw/draw.rst

 The functions have in common that they:

-- take a **Surface** object as first argument
+- take a **Surface** object as the first argument
-- take a color as second argument
+- take a color as the second argument
-- take a width parameter as last argument
+- take a width parameter as a keyword argument
 - return a **Rect** object which bounds the changed area

 the following format::